0racle/p6-dately/README.md

 It could be extended to support more formats easily, or made a bit smarter with stricter tokens, or the auto-parse multi could really be removed entirely, because you could just use the `strptime` style format strings.
 I mainly added it for `all(< experimental learning fun >)` purposes.

+## Conclusion
+It seems I've gone to great lengths to undersell this module multiple times in this README.
+That's mainly because I don't want anyone to confuse this module for something production-ready and bug-free.
+It was just a sketch of something that I would like to see on the ecosystem, and this started out as a sketch of that idea.
+Maybe I should add it under the `Acme` namespace?
+Even if I did release it as a module, I'm not confident I have the spare time to maintain it, so I'm more than happy for someone else to take clone this module and run with it.